Tuesday, May 4, 2010

 The Walker reopened on March 1, 1991, in the midst of renovations, with a concert by Blue Rodeo.

-In August 2002 The Walker was renamed for Winnipegger and Guess Who front man Burton Cummings in exchange for playing a number of benefit concerts to help retire the theatre's then $1.8m debt.
+In August 2002 The Walker was renamed for Winnipegger and Guess Who front man Burton Cummings in exchange for playing some benefit concerts to help retire the theatre's then $1.8m debt.

-In 2007 it was named a National Historic Site.
+In 2007, the Walker Theatre was named a National Historic Site.

 Downtown Winnipeg